BSatishSutar/DevOps-Notes/README.md

 ## Conclusion

 DevOps is an exciting and rapidly evolving field that requires a wide range of skills and knowledge.
-I hope these notes will help you on your DevOps journey!
+I hope these notes will help you on your DevOps journey.